Qualification, exam and professional development

 The final academic transcript(s) should also show that an Ethics for Professional Advisers bridging unit has been completed, unless the Determination specifies that it is not required for the relevant degree or qualification.
 If an Ethics for Professional Advisers bridging unit is required to be completed, the bridging unit in the transcript must exactly match the relevant bridging unit listed in Schedule 2 of the Determination, including the name of each course/unit of study and the relevant course codes.

-AFS licensees must update the Financial Advisers Register when a financial adviser has completed the approved qualifications.
+AFS licensees must update the Financial Advisers Register when a financial adviser has completed any qualifications and training relevant to the provision of financial services, including any approved qualifications.

 Financial adviser exam